Name: Michael Montalvo 87224-012

 Accomplishment: Michael has served over 35 years in prison without any disciplinary incident reports and is considered a model prisoner.
 Michael completed over 110 BOP recidivism reduction programs, worked in BOP education departments where he received an award for tutoring and mentoring younger prisoners and those with mental health issues.
 Michael has taught Microsoft Office classes, legal research, and personal finance for re-entry.
 He earned bachelors’ and master degrees in Business Administration, and a four year Juris Doctor law degree.
 Michael also worked in the law library where he assisted others in their appeals, post conviction motions, for reduction in sentences and any legal issue.

 Background: Michael is a veteran of the Vietnam War era 1966 to 1972.
-At this time he has served over 35 years in prison (40 years counting Earned Good Time credits) since his arrest in 1987 for a non-violent drug conspiracy.
-Michael was arrested while on his way to take a vacation, nothing illegal.
-No drugs were ever seized and no one indicted was arrested doing an illegal drug transaction.
+At this time he has served almost four decades.
+(40 years counting Earned Good Time credits) since his arrest in 1987 for a non-violent drug conspiracy.
+Michael does not deny he was involved in the drug trade.
+He accepts responsibility for his participation and understands he broke the law.
+However, no drugs were seized and no one indicted was arrested performing an illegal drug transaction.
 There was no surveillance, wire taps, or recordings of any drug transaction because this case was old, historical, and based on claims by an informant about acts from 1983 to June 1986.
 Before trial, Michael was offered 15 and 10 year deals to plead guilty.
 However, he went to trial just as the “War on Drugs” was on the 5 o’clock daily news and the topic was every politician’s mind-set and talking point to enact tougher laws than their opponents.
 Michael’s trial judge retired before sentencing.
-Because Michael exercised his right to jury trial, the prosecutor demanded a life sentence and a new visiting judge unfamiliar with the trial imposed mandatory life in prison despite the 15 and 10 year plea deal offers as a fair penalty for the same offense.
+Because Michael exercised his right to a jury trial, the prosecutor demanded a life sentence and a new visiting judge unfamiliar with the trial imposed mandatory life in prison despite the 15 and 10 year plea deal offers as a fair penalty for the same offense.

 Eleven of his BOP supervisors since 1993 have written letters of recommendation to the Court to impose a time served sentence.
 In 2014, Warden Michael D. Carvajal, at USP Pollock, LA, (recently Director of the BOP) recommended Michael for Compassionate Release because of his clear disciplinary record, excellent work reports, earning four degrees, and completing BOP programs.
 A Warden’s recommendations for a prisoner’s release is rare.
 However, a BOP regulation prevented the Director of the BOP from filing a motion for compassionate release for an offense that occurred before November 1, 1987, and was non-parolable sentence.
 Ironically, all offenses and sentences after that date are non-parolable because the U.S. Parole Commission was abolished and replaced with Guideline Sentences for every offense.